 In 1900 Mabel Tolkien converted to Catholicism.
 The family moved to Edgbaston shortly after and attended the Oratory in Edgbaston.
 In 1904 Mabel died following a diabetes illness.
 Father Francis Morgan, an Oratory priest, became the boy's guardian.
 The Oratory can be visited by appointment, call 0121 454 0496.

 Tolkien fans will be familiar with the Two Towers .
 It is believed that they were inspired by two local buildings - Perrott's Folly and Edgbaston Waterworks Tower .
 Tolkien would have seen them regularly, as he lived in nearby Stirling Road for a time.
 Perrott's Folly is a 96 foot tower and was built in 1758.
-It is now owned by Trident Housing who have a website for the site with more information ( www.perrottsfolly.co.uk).
+It is now owned by Trident Housing who have supported a project to determine the Tower's future: Website here.
 Edgbaston Waterworks Tower is close by and this grand Victorian building, which is actually simply a chimney, can be seen clearly from Waterworks Road .

 Tolkien left Birmingham in 1911 to study classics at Exeter College , Oxford .
 He did return in 1916 whilst on leave from the army.
 He stayed at the Plough and Harrow Hotel on the Hagley Road , with his new bride Edith.
 A blue plaque on the building records their short stay.

 For more information on Tolkien's life in Birmingham visit this excellent webpage -; http://libraryofbirmingham.com/tolkien or read Robert S. Blackham's book The Roots of Tolkien's Middle Earth, published by Tempus.